 - The size of the tumor

-- Whether you have cirrhosis of the liver
+- If there is cirrhosis of the liver

 - Your general health

-At MD Anderson, your treatment for liver cancer is customized to your needs.
-One or more of the following therapies may be suggested to treat the cancer or help relieve symptoms.
+One or more of the following therapies may be used to treat liver cancer or help relieve symptoms.

 The main types of surgery for liver cancer are: